kslifer/wordpress-on-gcp-free-tier/migration/MIGRATION.md

 This guide outlines the steps to migrate from older versions of the solution to the latest that was released in September 2023.

 This solution is continously evolving, so not all "older versions" will be the same.
 An "older version" implies:
- - Not having Terraform-managed infrastructure
+ - Not having Terraform-managed infrastructure.
- - Using MySQL for the DB
+ - Using MySQL for the DB.

 The September 2023 release was implemented in a way that would provide a migration path from earlier versions within the same host GCP project:
  - GCP resource names have been altered to allow both old and new versions to co-exist, with the exception of the GCS bucket that hosts website media.
 Changing the name of the media bucket would impact the website.
 As a result, this resource needs to be imported to Terraform state, and automation is provided to accomplish this.